threadi/external-files-in-media-library/readme.txt

 * Optimized proxy url handling
 * Optimized build process for releases
 * Optimized transients of this plugin
+* Optimized log table with much more options
 * Replaced dialog library with new one
 * Renamed internal transient prefix for better compatibility with other plugins
 * Move support for already supported plugins in new wrapper